sleetplayground/web3stick/DOCS/LNCer NFT Notes.md

-you can draw and create a stick figure to use as a profile pic or just to create something to share [onsocial](https://onsocial.id/), be sure to tag @web3stick.near or use #web3stick if you have a LNCR NFT you can add color to it here.
+you can draw and create a stick figure to use as a profile pic or just to create something to share [onsocial](https://onsocial.id/), be sure to tag @web3stick.near or use #web3stick if you have a LNCer NFT you can add color to it here.